 Women Conductors: partnership with the RPS

-So it was a tremendous boost to the programme to be recommended to the wonderful Royal Philharmonic Society (RPS) via its Executive Director, Rosemary Johnson.
+So it was a tremendous boost to the programme to be recommended to the wonderful Royal Philharmonic Society (RPS) via former Executive Director, Rosemary Johnson.
 The RPS is key to taking Women Conductors to the next level of professionalism, outreach and UK-wide profile and the partnership is really energizing all involved.

 Women Conductors: the goals